 The final boss fight was also stupid.
 I had to fight a helicopter by shooting my grenade arrows at it or by shooting the fireballs that the trebuchet was firing over it’s head.
 The boss fight after that wasn’t so bad, but it was still weak because the main villain isn’t very memorable.

 If it wasn’t for the numerous amounts of bugs, and crashes this game would probably get close to a perfect score for me.
 It has the best third person gameplay in any game I’ve played to date and even with the weak final few hours I still had a lot of fun playing through it because the game is that good.

-I think that if I would have played this on a console I would have had a much better experience then what I did, but I didn’t and I have to fair here.
+I think that if I would have played this on a console I would have had a much better experience then what I did, but I didn’t and I have to be fair here.
 I love this game and it’s a game of the year contender for me, but it’s buggy and if you have access to a console and you haven’t played this game yet you might want to consider buying it for that instead of the PC.
 I would be lying if I said I didn’t love every second I spent with this game though and It’s definitely going to make my top 10 games of 2016 at the end of the year.